 Crossing the Chasm is Scary When You Look Down

-This generates a chasm, which is really a go-to-market gap.
-The early adopters’ willingness to overlook your product’s shortcomings shields you from the reality of how most customers will view your product.
 The scary thing is that if you project forward your quick growth in the early market and then run unexpectedly into the chasm... you are going to have a bad time.

-The solution in Crossing the Chasm is to pick a single customer segment beachhead in the mainstream market and focus the company on winning that segment.[2]
-This means aligning all your teams on this beachhead: Product, Sales, Marketing, Operations, Support, Engineering — everyone needs to be on board for this battle.
+The solution in Crossing the Chasm is to pick a single customer segment beachhead in the mainstream market and focus the company on winning that segment.2 This means aligning all your teams on this beachhead: Product, Sales, Marketing, Operations, Support, Engineering — everyone needs to be on board for this battle.

 If you read a history book about the planning of D-Day that made no mention of the emotional challenge in its planning and execution, then that book is missing something critical.
 You cannot understand the history of D-Day without understanding the emotions the decision makers had to go through.
 It’s the same with business strategy books (albeit with much lower stakes).
 If there is no mention of how to deal with the emotional challenge of executing a proposed strategy, then the book and theory are missing something critical.